dotnet/docs/docs/standard/collections/selecting-a-collection-class.md

 Be sure to choose your collection class carefully.
 Using the wrong type can restrict your use of the collection.

 > [!IMPORTANT]
-> Avoid using the types in the <xref:System.Collections> namespace unless you are specifically targeting .NET Framework 1.1.
+> Avoid using the types in the <xref:System.Collections> namespace.
 The generic and concurrent versions of the collections are recommended because of their greater type safety and other improvements.

  Consider the following questions: